joshv2017/oscar-winners-viz/README.md

 ## The code

 The bulk of the code that is used to create our webpage can be found in the `webpage-dev` directory.
 Everything in this directory has been created ourselves, except for the leaflet files in the `js/` folder, the `img/` folder, the `fonts/` folder, and the `leaflet.css` file in the `css/` folder.

+The bulk of this project has been completed in JavaScript, using the JQuery and d3.js V6 packages.